Users Guide to Hipot Testing

 Test 2: Insulation Resistance

-Wide range of selectable test voltages
+A wide range of selectable testing voltages

 Programmable high voltage switching accessory

-Multichannel programmable testing
+Multichannel programmable testing options

-Pass on steady and increasing voltage
+Pass on steady as well as increasing voltage

 Test 3: Ground Continuity

-Accurate, repeatable low resistance meter
+Precise and repeatable low resistance measurement

-Plug adaptor accessory to speed testing
+Plug adaptor accessory for efficient testing

 Test 4: Ground Bond